 A majority of our current advocacy work focuses on returning the Anacostia to a swimmable and fishable river.
 With toxins impacting our ecosystems up and down the river, serious problems still plague our watershed.
 Additionally, trash and plastic pollution continue to afflict our streams.
 Our work is as important now as ever.

 Anacostia Riverkeeper currently sits on numerous community groups and advisory panels hosted by District and Maryland governments.
-We’re proud proud to voice concerns for the watershed at every opportunity.
+We’re proud to voice concerns for the watershed at every opportunity.
 Our Riverkeeper team is up-to-date on the most pressing issues and legislation facing the river in order to benefit you in the community.

 A clean and healthy Anacostia needs all of our voices, and we hope you join us in making them heard!